meilisearch/docs-searchbar.js/README.md

 })
 ```

+##### `enableDarkMode` <!-- omit in toc -->

+Allows you to display the searchbar in dark mode.
+It is useful if your website has dark mode support and you also want the searchbar to appear in a dark version.
+You can always edit the style of the searchbar to match the style of your website.

 ##### More Examples <!-- omit in toc -->

 Here is a basic [HTML file](playground/index.html) used in the playground of this repository.